rabbit666666/protocolite/README.md

 * protocol define in python.
 * output python and lua code for parsing and serializing.
 * the setter function will check input type.

-* example of protocol define.
+An example of protocol define.
 ```python
 class Apple:
     name: str